Aegid1/AdventOfCode/README.md

 # AdventOfCode
-Programming Exercises of Advent of Code
+programming exercises of Advent of Code